discoproject/disco/doc/py/core.rst

      * *mem_sort_limit* - sets the maximum size for the input that can be sorted in memory.
 The larger inputs are sorted on disk.
 By default 256MB.

-     * *chunked* - if the reduce function is specified, the worker saves results from a single map instance to a single file that includes key-value pairs for all partitions.
+     * *chunked* - (*Deprecated in version 0.2.2*) if the reduce function is specified, the worker saves results from a single map instance to a single file that includes key-value pairs for all partitions.
 When the reduce function is executed, the worker knows how to retrieve pairs for each partition from the files separately.
 This is called the chunked mode.

        If no reduce is specified, results for each partition are saved to a separate file.
 This produces *M \* P* files where *M* is the number